 Projects may pursue performance credit for sealing central exhaust ventilation ductwork.
-To receive this credit, the actual measured duct leakage measured during the inspection phase of the project as part of the Testing and Verification Protocols conducted on the building, must be below the mandatory requirements of the program prerequisite.
+To receive this credit, the actual measured duct leakage must be below the mandatory requirements of the program.
 To model the energy savings, the actual measured leakage shall be added to exhaust CFM in the Proposed Design.
-Similarly, add tHe exhaust leakage allowed in the mandatory requirements to the exhaust CFM in the Baseline Building Design-shall be modeled by adding the leakage allowed by the prerequisites to the specified exhaust CFM.
+Similarly, add the exhaust leakage allowed in the mandatory requirements to the exhaust CFM in the Baseline Building Design.